 Second Year Japanese in Kyoto

-This four week program will take place in the city of Kyoto, one of the major cities of Japan and the center of traditional Japanese history and culture.
-The city is located in west-central Honshu island with an estimated population of about 1.5 million people.
+This five week program will be centered in the city of Kyoto with visits and/or stays in the cities of Osaka, Nara, Himeji, and Tokyo.
+Kyoto is one of the major cities of Japan and has been ranked as the No. 1 World's Best City two years in a row (in 2014 and 2015) by Travel + Leisure magazine.
 Kyoto was the capital of Japan for more than one thousand years until the move of the Japanese emperor to Tokyo in 1868 and remains the center of traditional Japanese culture and Buddhism.

 Additional Items to Consider

 - Visas are not necessary for US citizens.
 Citizens of other countries should check with the directors or with the website of the Japanese embassy in the US.

 - Internet access is available in all apartments.
 The apartments are furnished and have kitchens and laundry facilities.